Datura-ai/compute-subnet/neurons/miners/README.md

 Fill in your information for:

 `BITTENSOR_WALLET_NAME`: Your wallet name for Bittensor.
-You can check this with `btcli wallet list` `BITTENSOR_WALLET_HOTKEY_NAME`: The hotkey name of your wallet's registered hotkey.
+You can check this with `btcli wallet list`

+`BITTENSOR_WALLET_HOTKEY_NAME`: The hotkey name of your wallet's registered hotkey.
 If it is not registered, run `btcli subnet register --netuid 51`.

 `EXTERNAL_IP_ADDRESS`: The external IP address of your central miner server.
 Make sure it is open to external connections on the `EXTERNAL PORT`

-`HOST_WALLET_DIR`: The directory path of your wallet on the host machine.
+`HOST_WALLET_DIR`: The directory path of your wallet on the machine.

 `INTERNAL_PORT` and `EXTERNAL_PORT`: Optionally customize these ports.
 Make sure the `EXTERNAL PORT` is open for external connections to connect to the validators.

 #### Step 4: Start the Miner